 Teaching, Training, and Supervising Experience:

-Dr. Vannicelli is currently Associate Clinical Professor of Psychology in the Harvard Medical School, and Attending Psychologist at McLean Hospital.
-She has trained and supervised clinical staff at many agencies in the Greater Boston area including: Appleton Outpatient Clinic at McLean Hospital, Family Counseling and Guidance, the Training Program of the Northeastern Society for Group Psychotherapy, Boston Institute for Psychotherapies, Spaulding Hospital, Minor Street Day and Evening Program (HCHP), Brighton Memorial ATP, and Boston ASAP; and for 20 years was on the faculty of William James College (formerly MSPP) where she taught the doctoral courses on group psychotherapy and supervised students clinical practicums.
-She currently provides clinical supervision to staff at the Brandies Counseling Center and to doctoral interns at McLean Hospital.
+Dr. Vannicelli is currently Associate Professor of Psychology Part Time in the Harvard Medical School, and Attending Psychologist at McLean Hospital.
+She has trained and supervised clinical staff at many agencies in the Greater Boston area including: Appleton Outpatient Clinic at McLean Hospital, Family Counseling and Guidance, the Training Program of the Northeastern Society for Group Psychotherapy, Boston Institute for Psychotherapies, Spaulding Hospital, Minor Street Day and Evening Program (HCHP), Brighton Memorial ATP, Boston ASAP and Brandies Counseling Center, and for 20 years was on the faculty of William James College (formerly MSPP) where she taught the doctoral courses on group psychotherapy and supervised students clinical practicums.
+She currently provides clinical supervision to the doctoral interns at McLean Hospital.

-Honors and Awards: Who’s Who in American Professional Woman (1988); Fellow, American Group Psychotherapy Association; Advisory Board, American Academy of Health Care Specialists in the Addictive Disorders; and past tenures as Editorial Reviewer for the International Journal of Group Psychotherapy, Journal of Studies on Alcohol, Journal of Consulting and Clinical Psychology, and Alcoholism: Clinical and Experimental Research.
+Honors and Awards: Who’s Who in American Professional Woman (1988); Fellow, American Group Psychotherapy Association; Advisory Board, American Academy of Health Care Specialists in the Addictive Disorders; and past tenures as Editorial Reviewer for the International Journal of Group Psychotherapy, Journal of Studies on Alcohol, Journal of Consulting and Clinical Psychology, and Alcoholism: Clinical and Experimental Research; Lifetime Achievement Award, Northeastern Society for Group Psychotherapy.

 Clinical Positions and National Consultation Appointments: Following her internship at McLean Hospital, Dr Vannicelli founded and for 20 years was the Director of the Appleton Outpatient Treatment Center at McLean Hospital.
 She is currently a Clinical Associate at McLean.
 She has also held positions as Consultant to: the National Academy of Sciences, the National Center of Alcohol Education, the American College of Obstetricians and Gynecologists, the National Institute of Alcoholism and Alcohol Abuse, the National Institute of Drug Abuse, and the Mass Advisory Unit on Mental Health.